mila-iqia/picklable-itertools/README.md

   against the standard library `itertools` or builtin implementation to verify behaviour matches.
-* _Handle built-in types gracefully if possible._ List iterators, etc. are not picklable on Python 2.x, so we provide an alternative implementation. set and dict iterators demand a bit more thought.
+* _Handle built-in types gracefully if possible._ List iterators, etc. are not picklable on Python 2.x, so we provide an alternative implementation.
+File iterators are handled transparently as well. set and dict iterators demand a bit more thought.
 * _Premature optimization is the root of all evil._ These things are implemented in Python, so speed is obviously not our primary concern.
 Several of the more advanced iterators are constructed by chaining simpler iterators